fenetic/oxin/README.md

 ### `name: string`

-The name of the input as set in `OxinOptions`.
+The name of the input as set in `InputOptions`.

 ### `touched: boolean`